ito-san/fake_sensor_tools/fake_gnss_simulator/README.md

 ```

 The output will be like this.
-One of PTYs is used for [tamagawa_imu_driver](https://github.com/tier4/AutowareArchitectureProposal/tree/master/src/sensing/driver/tamagawa_serial_driver).<br>
+One of PTYs is used for [ublox](https://github.com/tier4/AutowareArchitectureProposal/tree/master/src/sensing/driver/ublox).<br>
-Another is used for Fake IMU Simulator.
+Another is used for Fake GNSS Simulator.

 ```